rollerworks/search/README.md

-Whether you want to simply search for users in your SQL database, want to provide a powerful search system for searching products using an ElasticSearch back-end or are looking for an easy way to abstract filtering for a reporter, it is possible.
+Whether you want to simply search for users in your SQL database, want to provide a powerful search system for searching products using an ElasticSearch back-end or are looking for a way to abstract filtering for a reporter.

-> **Note:** The master branch is currently undergoing some major changes and is not
+ ##### :warning: You are browsing the code of upcoming RollerworksSearch v2.0 which is not considered ready for production usage yet.
-> considered ready for production usage yet, documentation is currently missing!
+ ##### Things changed a lot here and major code changes should be expected.
-> Use the 1.x branch for a stable code base and "proper" documentation.
+ ##### If you are looking for a stable version, please wait for version 2.0, which is planned to enter beta state in early 2019.

 ### How about complex data structures?